georgelowe/VR-Object-Tracking/README.md

 - A python application that utilises [OpenCV](https://opencv.org/) to handle webcam data and produce an output of positional information of an untethered object (a ball!)
 - A virtual reality application that takes the positional data of said object and renders it into the same position relative to the user, such that it can be interacted with

-This project was initially produced as part of my Dissertation project whilst undertaking my BSc in Computer Science.

 ## Demo Videos

 Handling the ball 🎾